lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 **Application Traffic Insights Overview**

-Application Traffic Insight (ATI) is a Proof of Value (PoV) tool that allows customers to explore different Shape products and understand their benefits and value (free of charge for a period of 60 days).​​​​​​​ATI is an easy-to-use, self-service deployment with multiple deployment options on a variety of platforms (F5 or otherwise).
+Application Traffic Insight (ATI) is a Proof of Value (PoV) tool that allows customers to explore different Shape products and understand their benefits and value (free of charge for a period of 60 days).
+ATI is an easy-to-use, self-service deployment with multiple deployment options on a variety of platforms (F5 or otherwise).

 Application Traffic Insights is easy-to-use as it allows flexible and easy deployment using Big-IP, NGINX, SSE, AWS and JS snippet Give the customer compelling Proof of Value (PoV) charts/dashboards.